 Illustrates the evolution of cultural practices of indigenous people as processes of adaptation with the contemporary world as they relate to the Oklahoma Ottawa.

 SOC 30354 Contemporary Social Problems

 Analysis of contemporary social problems including race relations, poverty and unemployment.
 Examines such issues from a cross-cultural perspective.
+192 undergraduate course descriptions

 SOC 30653 Ethnic Relations and Multiculturalism